Shimano: VIA

-Metrea [U5000] – Groupset designed for urban riding, promising reliable performance with clean, simplistic design.
-Introduced in 2015 and discontinued in 2020.

 Fishing

 Shimano offers a range of fishing tackles including reels, rods, lines, lures, as well as various fishing accessories, apparels and electronics.
-Their spinning reels are their best-selling product series in the world.
+Among them, their spinning reels are their top-selling product series globally.

+Top spinning reels of this brand (Stella SW C) cost from $950-$1350.

+Rowing

+Shimano also offers a range of foot stretcher systems for rowing called SRD (Shimano Rowing Dynamics).
+The system consists of individualised rowing shoes and a foot stretcher to affix the shoes to.

 Manufacturing

 Shimano has 13,000 employees (2017).
-Shimano runs fabrications in Argentina, Australia, China, Germany, India, Indonesia, Japan, Malaysia, Mexico, the Philippines, Singapore, Taiwan, Thailand, the United Kingdom, the United States and Vietnam.
+Shimano runs fabrications in Australia, China, Germany, India, Indonesia, Japan, Malaysia, Mexico, the Philippines, Singapore, Taiwan, Thailand, the United Kingdom, the United States, and Vietnam.

 Partnerships

 Shimano is a founding member of the Global Alliance for EcoMobility, an international partnership that works to promote EcoMobility and thus reduce citizens’ dependency on private motorized vehicles worldwide.
 The EcoMobility Alliance was founded by a group of leading global organizations on the occasion of the Climate Change Conference in Bali in December 2007.

+Sponsorships

+Shimano sponsors a wide range of organisations, cycling events and athletes.
+Some notable sponsees include: